This rye croutons recipe is a great way to use up leftover rye bread. If the bread has caraway seeds, all the better.

-Dairy-Free Lemon Olive Oil Cupcakes Recipe: Here the butter is replaced with regular olive oil and brightened with lemon and a hint of ginger and nutmeg.
+Dairy-Free Lemon Olive Oil Cupcakes Recipe: Here the butter is replaced with regular olive oil and brightened with lemon.

 Olive Oil and Sea Salt Crackers Recipe: These homemade crackers don't have any mysterious ingredients or unhealthy preservatives, just sea salt, olive oil, flour, baking powder, and water.
 Add fresh or dried herbs if you like.